digaji/csv-to-bevy/README.md

 Add new attendees to Live Events on the Bevy platform through automation!

+## What this script does

+1. Opens Google Chrome through the [undetected_chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver)
+2. Navigate through the Bevy event platform Organizer Dashboard and goes to your specific live event
+3. Adds attendees recursively from the CSV data provided

 > [!NOTE]
 > Changes to the Bevy platform may break this script.
 If this happens, please open a new Issue